Billie Davies: Career

 “Billie Davies is a very accomplished free-jazz drummer.
 Born in Belgium, she now lives in New Orleans, having spent much of her life living peripatetically.
 Previous reviewers have made much of the self-taught nature of her drumming.
 I defy any listener to distinguish her playing from someone ‘schooled’ in jazz drumming.
 There is a vitality and fluidity in the way that she plays the drum kit and this is what I mean by the idea that her stories explain her drumming; she speaks through the drums to the other players, asking questions of them and replying with the fusion of styles that she has built up over her travels.”

 In November 2015 “BILLIE & The Bad Boyzzzz” Jazz Ensemble came to the stage with Evan Oberla on trombone, Branden Lewis on trumpet, Ari Kohn on reeds and Oliver Watkinson on upright bass.

 In February 2016 she formed Billie Davies Trio with Evan Oberla and Oliver Watkinson, moving into a very electric, Nu jazz direction.

 Summer of 2016 Billie Davies started A Nu Experience with IRIS P on vocals, Evan Oberla on electric piano, synthesizer and trombone, Oliver Watkinson on electric bass and Billie on electronic drums.
 By the end of that summer the new recording "On Hollywood Boulevard" had become a reality and so established BILLIE DAVIES - A Nu Experience - Feat.
 IRIS P.

 December 10, 2016 Billie Davies released "On Hollywood Boulevard".
 It became a January 2017 Editor's Pick on DownBeat.com.

 In December 2017 New Orleans surprised her by nominating her for "Best Contemporary Jazz Artist" in New Orleans by Best Of The Beat 2017, OffBeat Magazine.

 "As a bandleader, Davies delivers an ambitious program that incorporates r&b-flavored vocals, propulsive bass lines, drum patterns with a swing feel, occasionally blues-tinged keyboard work, growling trombone, epic prog-rock synthesizer washes and brief bouts of hip-hop turntableism, all tied together with an improviser's approach."

-September 2018 she released "Perspectives II" with Billie Davies Trio featuring Iris P, vocals and spoken word, with whom she also recorded "On Hollywood Boulevard" and also featuring Ari Kohn, woodwinds and Allie Porter, vocals and spoken word.
+In September 2018 she released "Perspectives II" with Billie Davies Trio, featuring Iris P on vocals, with whom she also recorded "On Hollywood Boulevard", as well as Ari Kohn on woodwinds, and Allie Porter on vocals and spoken word.